djsudduth/keep-it-markdown/README.md

 1. KIM does its best to convert unusual unicode characters where it can to keep the markdown clean but may have some issues with certain captured notes.
 If KIM crashes during conversion, try to isolate the problem note in Keep to see why it is causing issues.
 2. All label spaces and special characters are hyphenated in conversion for proper tags.
 For example, if your Keep label is '#key topics', KIM will convert this to '#key-topics' or if it is '#mind*learning' KIM will convert to '#mind-learning' in the markdown file.
 Underscores are kept intact.
 Use the -p flag to override this and preserve Keep labels as they are.
 3. Note titles are truncated to 100 characters max.
-4. Notes without Keep titles are given titles using the date-time of when the note was created.
+4. Notes without Keep titles are given titles using the date-time of when the note was created unless the -c flag is used.
 Notes with the same title will have the date-time appended on the original title when converted to not allow overwriting of each other unless the overwrite flag is set.
 5. Running KIM repeatably without the skip or overwrite options or clearing the output path without using a new path will continue to append date-time to the title of each exported note when it detects a note with the same title until it fails if the title is too long.
 6. If you have login errors after reboot or long idle periods you may need to re-approve KIM access through Step 4's URL - (https://accounts.google.com/DisplayUnlockCaptcha)
 7. All notes' exported text are appended by their create date, update date and URL link back to the original Keep note.